Last Updated on June 25, 2023 by Matt

 Check local pawn shops

-You might as well check local e-bike shops, online marketplaces as well as the civic center, as many stolen electric vehicles get rounded up there too.
+Additionally, check local e-bike shops, online marketplaces, and the civic center, where stolen electric vehicles may be found.

 Inform local e-scooter stores about your stolen scooter